 The pyboard D-series is a compact, powerful and low-power microcontroller module that runs MicroPython.
 The SF6W model has a 216MHz CPU, 512k RAM, double-precision floating point and integrated WiFi/Bluetooth capabilities.

-Disclaimer: At this stage not all hardware features of this board are accessible from the software side.
-In particular Bluetooth (both classic and BLE) is not yet available in the software.
+Disclaimer: At this stage not all hardware features of this board are accessible from the software side, in particular Bluetooth classic.
 These features will be added over time.

 The concept for the D-series of pyboards is a miniature DIP-style form factor useful as both a standalone board and an embedded component for use in final products.
 On the underside is our WBUS header, a 40+40-pin mezzanine bus connector giving access to all power and IO ports in a highly compact form factor.
 The WBUS can be used to bring out the IO lines for easy access and prototyping, as well as providing a way to integrate the board into a larger system.